About Binghamton University

 Major computing equipment includes over 250 physical and virtual application servers and an enterprise file storage system consisting of over 500 terabytes of data.
 Personal and university owned computers are connected through a high-speed, campus-wide network where more than 2,500 wireless access points provide signals to users.
 As expected, the majority of Binghamton's bandwidth utilization comes from student use (88.5%) and ITS continues to increase internet capacity to campus each year.
 Binghamton University is also a member of the Internet2 Consortium.

 ITS offers technology support and consultation through the Help Desk (https://binghamton.edu/its/helpdesk) located in the Technology Hub.
-Binghamton University faculty, students and staff can go online to the ITS Self-Service link, use the ITS Help Desk's walk-in, phone or send an email to log a ticket with the Help Desk to address your technology needs.
+Binghamton University faculty, students and staff can go online to the ITS Self-Service link, use the ITS Help Desk's walk-in, phone or send an email to log a ticket with the Help Desk to address technology needs.
 Services include software consultation and installation, assistance with hardware issues, advisement on specs for new computers, and who to contact to report malicious phishing scams.
-The Help Desk is also your first point of contact to help with a password or email access problem, and where all of the business units on campus contact for assistance with their software.
+The Help Desk is also the first point of contact to help with a password or email access problem and the contact for all of the business units on campus for assistance with software.
 Also available are satellite help desks in the Bartle Library, as well as via the ResCon program, Binghamton's student residence hall technology consultants.
 ITS maintains over 700 computers in the public computing areas and 34 public printers in 19 different locations across campus.

 With these resources, students, faculty and staff find that information technology enriches many aspects of the curriculum, and IT solutions to new challenges are readily available to all.
 To learn more about Information Technology Services, visit https://its.binghamton.edu for information on ITS computer lab information, ITS Help Desk hours, cybersecurity tips, the ITS Blog, ETS workshops, technology alerts, and much more.

 Dual-Diploma Joint Degrees